-This is when Scouting families camp as a family unit outside an organized program.
+This opportunity allows Scouting families to camp as a family unit outside an organized program.
 It is a nonstructured camping experience, but it is conducted within a Scouting framework.
 Local councils may have family camping grounds available for rental at reasonable rates.
 Other resources may include equipment, information, and training.
 Contact your local council for further information and availability.